-E. Engineering, Permitting & Construction
+F. Engineering, Permitting, & Construction

-The process flowcharts shown in Figure 4-4, 4-7, 4-9, and 4-15 all require permitting of the work.
-A typical permit application includes the name of the owner or agent; the physical address where the work will be conducted; the property's parcel number; the voltage and amperage of the system; the name, address, and license number of the qualified contractor performing the installation; whether additional trades will be involved; and other information required in that jurisdiction.
+The installation process flowcharts shown in previous sections all require the electrical permitting of the work.
+A typical permit application includes the name of the owner or agent; the physical address where the work will be conducted; the voltage and amperage of the system; the name, address and license number of the qualified contractor; and whether additional trades will be involved.

 Service load calculations may be required.
-The electrical contractor will review the existing current service loading and consider the rating of the EVSE unit(s) to be installed.
-The contractor then will develop a new loading calculation to determine whether the existing service panel is adequate or new service will be required.
+The electrical contractor will review the current service loading and consider the rating of the EVSE to be installed.
+A new loading calculation then will determine whether the existing service panel is adequate or new service is required.
+Many inspectors will require the calculation to be submitted with the permit application.